- Children Diagnosed With Cancer: Financial and Insurance Issues

 Handling a health insurance claim denial

 It’s not unusual for insurers to deny some claims or say they won’t cover a test, procedure, or service that doctors order.
 The new health care law gives consumers more information and the right to appeal a claim denial.
 For example, an insurer must notify you in writing of a claim denial within 30 days after a claim is filed for medical services you’ve already had, and within 72 hours for urgent care cases.

-Under the new rules, health plans that are not grandfathered (those that began on or after September 23, 2010) must have an internal appeals process that:
+Under the health care law, health plans that are not grandfathered (those that began on or after September 23, 2010) must have an internal appeals process that: